Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 This basic vinaigrette dressing starts with 3 simple ingredients: olive oil, vinegar and honey.
 Then I like to add in some dijon mustard and salt and pepper for a little extra flavor.
-It is so delicious on this orzo salad!
+My favorite way to use it is on this orzo salad!

 Ingredients for vinaigrette in bowls on counter.